isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Photography
 - [Darktable](http://www.darktable.org/) - Very powerful photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 A FOSS alternative for Adobe Lightroom.
 I very highly recommend this, and use it as my main photographic editor.
 [Linux, Mac]
+-[LightZone](http://lightzoneproject.org/) - Quite similar to DarkTable, and also a very functional FOSS alternative to Lightroom.
+I haven't tried this software myself, but it does seem to be actively developed with a good user community.
+I hear good things.
+There is a Windows version too.
+Note that while you have to register to download, it's free and open-source.
+[Linux, Mac, Windows]
 - [GIMP](www.gimp.org) - A FOSS alternative for Adobe Photoshop.
 Very functional and powerful.
 Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
 Many macros/plugins for photgraphic post-process, including RAW support.
 Also highly recommended.
 [Linux, Mac, Windows]
+- [G'MIC](http://gmic.eu/) - This is a great set of plugins for GIMP (or Adobe Photoshop) that add tons of new functionality.
+Highly recommended!
+[Linux, Mac, Windows]
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
 Can do minor edits like rotate or auto-enhance.
 Really just for viewing images, but does it well.
 [Linux]
 - [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
 Can also do mosaicking and image unwarping.
 A really great piece of software!
 [Linux, Mac, Windows]
 - [geotag](http://geotag.sourceforge.net/) - Add geographic information to the EXIF tags of your photos by syncing with a track exported from your GPS.
 Very useful for remember exactly where you took a photo!
 [Linux, Windows, Web Service]
 - [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) - Command-line libraries for manipulating the EXIF image information tags of your photographs.
 [Linux, Mac, Windows]
 - [PyExifToolGUI](https://hvdwolf.github.io/pyExifToolGUI/) - A nice Python GUI for ExifTools.
-Perhaps easier if you are not a programmer!
+Perhaps easier for you if you are not a command-line user.
 [Linux, Mac, Windows]

 ---